 When you click an individual observation in the graph, the corresponding case is identified in a pop-up window (see also Select variable for case identification command).
 If you double-click an observation, the spreadsheet window will open with the corresponding case highlighted.
-If the value is an outlier, you can exclude the value or the entire case from further statistical analysis by selecting the value Exclude command in the Data menu.
+If the value is an outlier, you can exclude the value or the entire case from further statistical analysis by clicking Exclude on the Tools menu.

 Presentation of results

 The description of the data (summary statistics) in the text or table may be complemented by a graphical representation of the data: either a histogram, cumulative distribution or box-and-whisker plot.
 The histogram is not very effective to display location and spread.
 The cumulative distribution has the advantage that it makes it easy to estimate the median (or other percentile) by reading off the horizontal value at which the curve attains 50% (or other percentage) (Moses, 1987).
 Secondly, the plot can contain the individual observations (cumulative dot plot).
 Finally, the box-and-whisker plot may be preferable because it can combine a display of all the data together with a statistical summary.